Dead-Akechi/Stupid-Website/README.md

-# this is a stupid website, so i will not update this (duh)
+# this is a stupid website, so i might not immediately update this

 # https://dead-akechi.nekoweb.org/